krlawrence/graph/README.md

 The book is being written using a text editor in AsciiDoc format.
 For convenience, you will find dormatted HTML and PDF versions of the book in the folder above.
 The AsciiDoc source material is in the '/book' folder.

-Included with the book are sample data (GraphML) and program files.
-You will find these in the following folders.
+Included with the book are sample graph data (GraphML) and program files.
+You will find these, as well as some screen shots and images in the following folders.

 - /sample-data
 - /sample-code
+- /images

 ## How the book is organized